Index ➤ Zinemaking

 an important decision to make early

-The very first decision I’d advise you to make as early as possible is: are you planning to print/photocopy this?
+The very first decision I’d advise you to make as early as possible: are you planning to print/photocopy this?
 A zine doesn’t have to be photocopied—it can be scanned and shared digitally, or it can be kept as a single unique original and never shared.
 But the answer will impact your entire creation process.
 If you’re gonna do all-digital, for example, you can obviously use stuff like gifs that don’t really work in print.
 If you’re doing it physical but keeping it as a single original, you’d have an easy time making all the pages different sizes, or gluing on hefty 3D objects.

 But most zines are printed/photocopied, and that’s what I’m focusing on in this guide.
 Therefore, a lot of your decisions will probably be influenced by what makes your zine easier or cheaper to copy.
 Color copies, for example, are tremendously more expensive than black and white.
 That doesn’t mean it’s not worth it, just that it’s something to keep in mind.
 We’ll get into more specifics as we go on.
 For now, just decide if you’re gonna photocopy at all (or at least if you want to leave the option open).